Back to the blog

 After:

-We reach the starting point of most BDG positions.
+We arrive to the origin of most BDG positions.

 a.
 The Classical Defense